Newcastle–Sydney and Wollongong–Sydney rail line upgrades

 Uncompetitive rail services also add to road congestion on key roads linking the three cities.
 The current level of rail capacity and quality of service reﬂect a range of operational and infrastructure constraints, including winding alignments across the Hawkesbury River (Newcastle–Sydney) and the Illawarra Escarpment (Wollongong–Sydney).

-The proposed initiative includes a range of options for improvements to the lines:
+The proposed proposal includes a range of options for improvements to the lines:

 - an initial set of operational and ﬂeet improvements